qmk/qmk_firmware/README.md

 ![WS2812 Wiring](https://raw.githubusercontent.com/yangliu/qmk_firmware/planck-rgb/keyboard/planck/keymaps/yang/WS2812-wiring.jpg)

 Please note the USB port can only supply a limited amount of power to the keyboard (500mA by standard, however, modern computer and most usb hubs can provide 700+mA.).
 According to the data of NeoPixel from Adafruit, 30 WS2812 LEDs require a 5V 1A power supply, LEDs used in this mod should not more than 20.

+## Safety Considerations

+You probably don't want to "brick" your keyboard, making it impossible to rewrite firmware onto it.
+Here are some of the parameters to show what things are (and likely aren't) too risky.

+- If a keyboard map does not include RESET, then, to get into DFU mode, you will need to press the reset button on the PCB, which requires unscrewing some bits.
+- Messing with tmk_core / common files might make the keyboard inoperable
+- Too large a .hex file is trouble; `make dfu` will erase the block, test the size (oops, wrong order!), which errors out, failing to flash the keyboard
+- DFU tools do /not/ allow you to write into the bootloader (unless you throw in extra fruitsalad of options), so there is little risk there.
+- EEPROM has around a 100000 write cycle.
+You shouldn't rewrite the firmware repeatedly and continually; that'll burn the EEPROM eventually.